-On April 27, 2022, the Board approved a stock repurchase program that authorized the Company to purchase up to \$\$50,000 of the Company's common stock over the four-year period from the date of approval.
-Under the plan, the Company is permitted to repurchase shares from time to time for cash in open market transactions or in privately negotiated transactions with an equity sponsor in accordance with applicable federal securities laws, with the Company determining the timing and the amount of any repurchases based on its evaluation of market conditions, share price and other factors.
+On April 27, 2022, the Board approved a stock repurchase program that authorized the Company to purchase up to \$50,000 of the Company's common stock over the four-year period from the date of approval.
+Under the plan, the Company is permitted to repurchase shares from time to time for cash in open market transactions or in privately negotiated transactions in accordance with applicable federal securities laws, with the Company determining the timing and the amount of any repurchases based on its evaluation of market conditions, share price and other factors.

-During the three months ended March 31, 2024, the Company didnot repurchase any of its common stock pursuant to the stock repurchase program.
-As of March 31, 2024, \$234,592 was available for share repurchases under the program.
+The Company did not repurchase any of its common stock pursuant to the stock repurchase program during the three months ended March 31, 2025 and 2024.
+As of March 31, 2025, \$229,594 was available for share repurchases under the program.